-It was really weird, another rejection I had was insightful as I don’t have sufficient time to produce the video, so I moved the deadline by 2 weeks, sent another campaign only to be hit with the same message.
+It was really weird, another rejection I had was insightful as I didn’t have sufficient time to produce the video, so I moved the deadline by 2 weeks, and sent another campaign only to be hit with the same message.

-At that point, I continued with other accounts because I wasn’t sure what was an adequate time to produce a TikTok video, it’s completely new territory for me.
+At that point, I continued with other accounts because I wasn’t sure what was an adequate time to produce a TikTok video, it was completely new territory for me.

 I got ghosted by both of them, one of them left the campaign pending never even responded to the campaign, not rejection or acceptance, which was weird.